 Using the Wrong Delivery Method

 Your thank you message after an interview can be either an email or a note, depending on the interviewer.
 Well, research your interviewers to determine which method is perfect.
-Some prefer a thank you message after an interview written on a card; for others, an email works fine.
+Some prefer a thank you message after an interview written on a card; an email works fine for others.
 Nevertheless, thank you emails are ubiquitous as compared to thank you notes after an interview.

 Sheila Musgrove shares what she prefers: